-- Nikki Henderson, Executive Director, People's Grocery, Oakland, CA
+- Nikki Silvestri, Executive Director, Green For All, Oakland, CA

 Real prosperity occurs when local businesses and institutions generate wealth through building transformative relationships with their clients and communities.
 When we invest in innovations, products, and programming that push our clients and communities to transform their values, perceptions, and behaviors toward community benefit, true prosperity can be achieved and sustained.”